Insights Discovery

 Insights Discovery creates a powerful learning experience for every individual who receives a personal profile and attends a subsequent workshop, but the learning doesn't just stop there!

-Through the Insights Discovery system teams can receive an insightful overview of their collective dynamic.
-In this article, we will bring to life the various parts of the Discovery Team Wheel.
+Through the Insights Discovery Team Wheel, teams can receive an insightful overview of their collective dynamic.
+In this article, we will bring to life the various parts of the Insights Team Wheel.

 The 72-Type Wheel.

-All these types add up to create the full team wheel, with each of the seventy-two types representing a different colour combination.
+All these types add up to create the full insights discovery team wheel, with each of the seventy-two positions representing a different colour combination.
 Jung (1921) suggested that additional subgroups or subtypes would be empirically possible: “Similar subgroups could be made of other functions, as in the case of intuition, which has an intellectual as well as an emotional and sensory aspect.
-In this way a large number of types could be established, each new division becoming increasingly subtle… One could increase this number at will if each of the functions were split into three subgroups, which would not be impossible empirically” (Jung, 1921, p.
+In this way, a large number could be established, each new division becoming increasingly subtle… One could increase this number at will if each of the functions were split into three subgroups, which would not be impossible empirically” (Jung, 1921, p.
 523).

-Types 1-16 on the Discovery Wheel illustrate the conscious dominant Jungian preferences and their attitudes.
+1-16.
+The Insights Discovery Team Wheel illustrates the conscious dominant Jungian preferences and their attitudes.
 The other preferences remain in the unconscious.
 Types 1-16 may be referred to as Focussed types since just one colour (or function) plays a dominant role.
 Focussed types make up about 3% of the population that are of definable type.
 If the conscious persona is Focussed, then the less conscious persona is Accommodating.

-Types 21-36 may be referred to as Classic types since they represent two colours (dominant and auxiliary functions) playing an important role in type performance.
-For example, type 33 represents a strong preference for Blue, with Green slightly weaker, while type 32 has a strong preference for Green, with Blue slightly weaker.
-The former is designated as an Observing Coordinator and the latter is designated a Supporting Coordinator.
-These types have two strong colours above the midline.
-Classic types make up about 54% of the population of definable type.
-If the conscious persona is Classic, so is the less conscious persona.
+21-36 may be referred to as Classic types since they represent two dominant and auxiliary functions that play an important role in type performance.
+For example, position 33 represents a strong preference for Blue, with Green being slightly weaker, while position 32 has a strong preference for Green, with Blue being slightly weaker.
+The former is designated as an Observing Coordinator, and the latter is designated a Supporting Coordinator.
+This combination has two strong colours above the midline.
+The classic position makes up about 54% of the population of those who have completed a profile.
+If the conscious persona is Classic, the less conscious persona will likely be as well.

-By proceeding one step further into the centre of the Discovery Wheel we reach a level that represents three consciously preferred energies, with dominant, auxiliary and tertiary functions in consciousness.
-(The dominant and auxiliary functions extend from the previous Classic level).
+By proceeding one step further into the centre of the Discovery Wheel, we reach a level that represents three consciously preferred energies, with dominant, auxiliary and tertiary functions in consciousness.
 These types, 41-56, are referred to as Accommodating types.
-Accommodating types have three colours or energies in consciousness and make up about 43% of the population that are of a definable type.
+Accommodating has three colour energies in consciousness and makes up about 43% of the population that have completed a profile.
 If the conscious persona is Accommodating, then the less conscious persona is Focussed.
-For example, types 53 and 52 represent an Accommodating Coordinator, the former having strong ordered preferences for Blue, Green and Yellow colour energies and the latter having strong ordered preferences for Green, Blue and Red colour energies.
+For example,53 and 52 represent an Accommodating Coordinator, the former having strong ordered preferences for Blue, Green and Yellow energies and the latter having strong ordered preferences for Green, Blue and Red colour energies.

-The Insights Creative types are found in the shaded segments of the Insights 72-Type Wheel.
-Creative types are also Focussed, Classic, or Accommodating types depending on the number of strong colours or energies above the midline. some examples are Creative Supporting Coordinator (Focussed), Creative Observing Reformer (Classic), and Creative Inspiring Motivator (Accommodating).
+Creatives (as referred to by Insights) are found in the shaded segments of the Insights Discovery 72-Type Wheel.
+Creative types are also Focussed, Classic, or Accommodating depending on the number of strong energies above the midline.
+Some examples are Creative Supporting Coordinator (Focussed), Creative Observing Reformer (Classic), and Creative Inspiring Motivator (Accommodating).

 Download a sample team wheel